murchandamus/bips/bip-update-process.md

 omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is being adopted.

-A Proposed BIP can only move to Active or Abandoned.
+A Proposed BIP can only move to Active or Closed.
 Any necessary changes to the specification should be minimal and interfere as little as possible with ongoing adoption.
-If a Proposed BIP is found to need substantial functional changes, it may be preferable to move it to Abandoned[^new-BIP], and to start a new BIP with the changes instead.
+If a Proposed BIP is found to need substantial functional changes, it may be preferable to move it to Closed[^new-BIP], and to start a new BIP with the changes instead.
 Otherwise, it could cause confusion as to what being compliant with the BIP means.

 #### Active